Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Introduction

 \subsection{The \emph{massless} Einstein-Vlasov system}

 The EVS is also used to model ensembles of self-gravitating photons or other massless particles, when the corresponding mass parameter $m$ is set to zero.
 The system then takes the following form,

 for $(\mathcal M, g)$ a Lorentzian manifold and $f$ a massless Vlasov field.
-Here, $\T_g$ denotes the Louville vector field and $\mathcal P\subset T^{\star} \mathcal M$ is the fiber bundle consisting of all the future light cones of the spacetime.
-We refer to $\mathcal P$ also as the {\em co-mass shell}\footnote{This is a small abuse of language, since the particles have no mass here.}.
-The fibre of $\mathcal P$ over $x \in \mathcal M$ we denote by $\pi^{-1}(x)$ and $\dr \mu_{\mathcal \pi^{-1}(x)}$ is the natural volume form on $\pi^{-1}(x)$ arising from the metric $g$.
+Here, $\T_g$ denotes the Liouville vector field and $\mathcal P\subset T^{\star} \mathcal M$ is the fiber bundle consisting of all the future light cones of the spacetime.
+We refer to $\mathcal P$ as the {\em co-mass shell}\footnote{This is a small abuse of language, since the particles have no mass here.}.
+The fibre of $\mathcal P$ over $x \in \mathcal M$ is denoted by $\pi^{-1}(x)$ and $\dr \mu_{\mathcal \pi^{-1}(x)}$ is the natural volume form on $\pi^{-1}(x)$ arising from the metric $g$.
 For a comprehensive geometric introduction to relativistic Vlasov fields, see for example \cite{sz-14}.
 While the massless system formally differs from the massive system only by changing the support of $f$ from timelike to null vectors, the behaviour of its solutions differs substantially in several key points.

 The first stability result of Minkowski space for the massless EVS in spherical symmetry was established by Dafermos \cite{d-06} and later generalised to the case without any symmetry assumptions by Taylor \cite{Taylor}.
 In both cases, initial data are restricted to distributions of particles with compact support in momentum variables and space.
 This implies in particular that the particles stay in the wave zone, while the spacetime remains vacuum in interior and exterior regions.
 For a global existence result in spherical symmetry without necessarily small (but strongly outgoing) initial data cf.~\cite{fs-17}.
 Note that, for initial data with generic momenta, a smallness assumption is nevertheless necessarily required since the massless system does possess steady states for sufficiently large data \cite{aft-17}.